tarwn/lessthandot-hugo/blogs/content/posts/2013-01-28-look-at-plan-explorer-pro.md

 ---
-title: A Glance of Plan Explorer Pro’s Deadlock Analysis
+title: "A Glance of Plan Explorer Pro's Deadlock Analysis"
 author: Ted Krueger (onpnt)
 type: post
 date: 2013-01-28T11:41:00+00:00
 ID: 1942
-excerpt: 'Analyzing deadlocks in SQL Server can be a frustrating and painful task.
-As frustrating as they are, often as a DBA, you’ll also have to explain what, why and how a deadlock(s) were causing performance or loss of transactions.
-With Plan Explorer Pro n&hellip;'
+excerpt: "Analyzing deadlocks in SQL Server can be a frustrating and painful task.
+As frustrating as they are, often as a DBA, you'll also have to explain what, why and how a deadlock(s) were causing performance or loss of transactions.
+With Plan Explorer Pro n&hellip;"
 url: /index.php/datamgmt/dbadmin/look-at-plan-explorer-pro/
 views:
   - 44644